OscarVDelatorreTorres/panelAnalysis/README.md

 ## Installing the function

 I strongly invite you to execute this function in Rstudio in a Rmarkdown (*.Rmd) file.
 Why?
 Because the output folder path would be easier to set by just giving the name of the output folder in. the `outputFolder` input.
 If you want to run it in the R console it is fine.
-Just keep in mind to give the full harddrive path for the output folder (`C:/.../outputFolder`).
+Just remember to give the full harddrive path for the output folder (`C:/.../outputFolder`).

 Because this function is in development (there is no R official package yet. it is to be published soon), you need to run (in your Rmarkdown chunk or the R console terminal) the next syntax: